SamueleD98/assignment_1/README.md

 actions feedback
-planning for rooms not reachable in one step urgency, should not be random the choice
+planning for rooms not reachable in one step urgency, should not be random the choice the monitor and the recharge phase should call an external node while the state machine just checks if the state is preempted

 ## Contact me